erriccjs/crispy-system/README.md

 ## Features

 - User authentication and account management
-- Transaction tracking with audit logs
+- Transaction tracking
 - Database setup with PostgreSQL
 - Redis setup for caching and distributed locking
 - Prepared for easy transition to microservices
-- Frontend setup for future development
+- Frontend CLI

 ## Project Structure